 DMARC stands for Domain-based Message Authentication, Reporting and Conformance.
 It is an email validation system that protects you from spammers and hackers by not allowing them to send out unauthenticated emails from your company domain thus protecting your brand and customers.

-A good example of why you should implement DMARC is the following one, with PayPal.
-Imagine that spammers pretended to be representatives of this payment system and sent you an email from PayPal email address.
+Here is a good example of why you should implement DMARC.
+Imagine that spammers pretended to be representatives of PayPal and sent you an email from PayPal email address.
 Would you answer that email and send them the requested information?
 Even the sensitive one?
 DMARC will help you to make the right decision.
 Thanks to DMARC, such forged messages appearing to come from PayPal will be blocked and either immediately removed or marked as spam.

 How to set up DMARC for email notifications in your Ecwid store

-To send out customer and admin notifications we utilize Postmark service.
-Our colleagues from Postmark have a greatly illustrated instruction on how to set DMARC policies: https://postmarkapp.com/guides/dmarc
+To send out customer and admin notifications Ecwid uses the Postmark service.
+Our colleagues from Postmark have a great illustrated instruction on how to set DMARC policies.

-In a nutshell, you will need to use two protecting mechanisms:
+In a nutshell, you will need two protecting mechanisms:

 - DKIM (Domainkeys Identified Mail) that authenticates emails with help of a secret key;

 - SPF (Sender Policy Framework) that checks whether the mail server may deliver emails from your domain.

 You can learn more about both methods in the above article by Postmark.

 Setup of DMARC policies in Ecwid includes several steps — you will need to add several DNS records for your domain.